mariam-765/reactjs-TodoGroceryList/README.md

 - future work includes: </br>

-- adding a shared token -that can be shared between a group of people)so anyone can use the website without needing to host it, and to enhance privacy.
+- adding a shared token -that can be shared between a group of people- so anyone can use the website without needing to host it, and to enhance privacy.